StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 - `excluded_trigger_tables`: If a base table of the materialized view is listed here, the automatic refresh task will not be triggered when the data in the base table is changed.
 This parameter only applies to load-triggered refresh strategy, and is usually used together with the property `auto_refresh_partitions_limit`.
 Format: `[db_name.]table_name`.
 When the value is an empty string, any data change in all base tables triggers the refresh of the corresponding materialized view.
 The default value is an empty string.
 - `auto_refresh_partitions_limit`: The number of most recent materialized view partitions that need to be refreshed when a materialized view refresh is triggered.
 You can use this property to limit the refresh range and reduce the refresh cost.
 However, because not all the partitions are refreshed, the data in the materialized view may not be consistent with the base table.
 Default: `-1`.
 When the value is `-1`, all partitions will be refreshed.
 When the value is a positive integer N, StarRocks sorts the existing partitions in chronological order, and refreshes N partitions from the most recent partition.
 If the number of partitions is less than N, StarRocks refreshes all existing partitions.
 If there are dynamic partitions created in advance in your materialized view, StarRocks refreshes the pre-created partitions first, and then the existing partitions.
 Therefore, when setting this parameter, make sure that you have reserved margins for pre-created dynamic partitions.
 - `mv_rewrite_staleness_second`: If the materialized view's last refresh is within the time interval specified in this property, this materialized view can be used for query rewrite.
 Otherwise, this materialized view is considered stale and not the candidate materialized view for query rewrite.
 Unit: Second.
 This property is supported from v3.0.
 - `colocate_with`: The colocation group of the asynchronous materialized view.
-See [Colocate Join](../../../using_starrocks/Colocate_join) for further information.
+See [Colocate Join](../../../using_starrocks/Colocate_join.md) for further information.
 This property is supported from v3.0.
 - `unique_constraints` and `foreign_key_constraints`: The Unique Key constraints and Foreign Key constraints when you create an asynchronous materialized view for query rewrite in the View Delta Join scenario.
 See [Asynchronous materialized view - Rewrite queries in View Delta Join scenario](../../../using_starrocks/Materialized_view.md#rewrite-queries-in-view-delta-join-scenario) for further information.
+This property is supported from v3.0.

   > **CAUTION**
   >